aaronsaray/aaronsaray.com/_posts/2009-02-26-rely-on-google-for-your-javascript.markdown

   * Proper caching done

-  * Shared javascript location - no need to redownload if multiple sites use same library
+  * Shared javascript location - no need to re-download if multiple sites use same library

   * Easy to include method, can be as specific as needed for versioning (you can include major, major.minor, etc.)